 It is vital that you have a lawyer who not only understands the law, but also the technological aspects of the evidence.
 This includes an understanding of programs such as uTorrent and BitTorrent, apps such as Telegram, Signal, and WhatsApp, and anonymising technology such as VPNs and Tor.
 It is also vital that your lawyer understands technical aspects of operating systems include caches, deleted files, temporary internet files and private browsing data.

 Forensic reports are often overlooked by lawyers who don’t understand them, and who don’t carefully examine details that can prove or disprove the allegations against you.
-In addition, categorisation reports (C4ALL reports) are frequently misunderstood by inexperienced lawyers, who miss important details such as number of unique files, duplicates, deleted files and whether the correct categorisation has been conducted.
+In addition, categorisation reports (C4ALL or LACE reports) are frequently misunderstood by inexperienced lawyers, who miss important details such as number of unique files, duplicates, deleted files and whether the correct categorisation has been conducted.
 Many lawyers don’t even examine the files in person to confirm the correct categorisation has taken place; they simply take the police’s word for it.

-Our specialist approach to CEM offences
+Our specialised approach to CEM offences

 When it comes to sentencing, our approach is tailored to your specific circumstances because we realise there is no “one size fits all” approach for these types of matters.
 We carefully consider your background, employment and education.
 If relevant, we also investigate your mental health, including any mental health diagnosis or issues with drugs and alcohol.